synchrone/synchrone.github.io/index.md

 : *C#, UPnP, vk.com*
 __October 2015__

-    * Implementing a UPnP Media Server
+    * Implementing a UPnP Media Server in C#/Mono
-    * Making online media resources available for compatible apps in the local network using an open protocol
+    * Making online media resources available for compatible apps in the local network using an open standard protocol

 ------